"We shall not wilt. Let a thousand flowers bloom." — Abbie Hoffman, Workshop in Nonviolence, May 1967

 War is also a deep penetration of all trauma.
 Veterans of war and rape victims are known to present similar symptoms in a therapeutic setting.
 The post-traumatic stress symptoms that afflict many veterans—men and women alike—reflects all violent life.
 But poetry, with its affinity for fragmentation, image, and metaphor, can be an effective therapeutic tool for finding the words to articulate, re-vision, and re-frame trauma, and promote healing.

-In this course we will write poetry from exercises particular to the subject.
+In this workshop, we will write poetry from exercises particular to the subject.
 We will read significant war poets from Homer to the present, and let them be guides to our own composition.
 Be prepared to go deep.

 Teaching Artist: Doug Anderson